SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

 2. What is `Clustering Index/Primary Index/Clustered Index`

-   The entries stored in a table may themselves be sorted in some sorted order, just as books in a library are stored according to some attribute such as the Dewey decimal number.
+   The entries stored in a table **may themselves be sorted in some sorted order**, just as books in a library are stored according to some attribute such as the Dewey decimal number.

-   A `Clustering Index` is an index whose `Search key` also defines the sequential order of the entries, i.e., relects the phycial order of how those entries are stored. `Clustering Index` is also called `Primary Index`.
+   A `Clustering Index` is an index whose `Search key` also defines the sequential order of the entries, i.e., reflects the phycial order of how those entries are stored. `Clustering Index` is also called `Primary Index`.

    > The term `Primary Index` may refer to denote an index on `Primary key`,
    > in most cases, this is true, but it is not necessarily so.